Djudicael/Emitteur/README.md

   `npm install emetteur`

 ## Concept
 Emiteur offer two methods.
-One to register you event with the listerner associate.
-And an other one to invoke the event
+One to register your event with the listener associate.
+And any other one to invoke the event.

 ```js
 let  Emetteur= require('emetteur');